Jesse205/F-OH-PWA/README.md

 ![QRCode](https://gitee.com/westinyang/f-oh/raw/master/screenshot/wx+zfb.png)

-For this project (F-OH PWA), you can go to the [Hello Tool donation page](https://jesse205.github.io/hellotool/donation.html) to support Jesse205.
+For this project (F-OH PWA), you can go to the [F-OH PWA donation page](https://f-oh-pwa-jesse205.netlify.app/donate) to support Jesse205.

 ## Contributing